LeanneCreedon/PGACA3LeanneCreedon/README.md

 MetaSounds were created using white noise and filtering techniques.

 ### 🗒️Descripton Of Application ###
-The Weather Ambiance is set in a Cute Low Poly 3D Environment where you can escape the hustle and bustle of everyday life and relax and listen to nature sounds.
-This Project aims to emulate the many YouTube ambiance 3D scenes that have beautiful atmospheric sounds and pleasing visuals.
-This would be an example of a scene with similar sounds and vibes -> https://www.youtube.com/watch?v=5_NgwbEs4JE
+Weather Ambiance set in a Low Poly 3D Environment.
+On the UI there are six sliders.
+The wind strength and rain heaviness can be increased/decreased which will effect the sound of the wind or rain procedurally.
+The volume of the rain, wind, birds and crickets can be changed as well.
+This Project aims to emulate atmospheric ambiant scenes found on YouTube that have relaxing sounds and pleasing visuals.
+(This would be an example of a scene with similar sounds and vibes -> https://www.youtube.com/watch?v=5_NgwbEs4JE).

 🔑Key Features:
 * Day/Night cycle which affects whether the birds or crickets play.
 Text on the top of the screen which will change to read "Day" or "Night".
 * The camera shakes ever so slightly to simulate the wind blowing against it.
 * Rain animation which is affected by the heaviness of the rain set by the user.

-🚧Incomplete Features:
+🚧Incomplete Sounds and Features:
 * Camera shake frequency increace/decrease with wind strength value and/or Trees & Grass animations adjust with wind strength value.
 * Window lights on house turn off during day. i.e. change to another texture with no emision.
 * Thunder ☁️